Yannick H.,

 Digital transformation is not an IT project.
 And not a project for the business side alone.

-The best transformations happen when sales, marketing, operations, and IT work together towards the same goal.
-Not consecutively.
+The best transformations happen when sales, marketing, operations, and IT work together toward the same goal.
+Not one after the other.
 Not in separate meetings.

-A machine manufacturer we worked with had IT and operations in different buildings.
+A machinery manufacturer we worked with had IT and operations in different buildings.
 Literally.
 They met once a month.

 After the transformation?
-Joint team, shared space, daily standup.
-The project success rate tripled.
+One shared team, one shared space, daily standups.
+Project success rates tripled.

-(By the way, that was the cheapest measure in the whole project.
-Reorganizing the space costs almost nothing.)
+(By the way, that was the cheapest measure in the entire project.
+Rearranging offices costs almost nothing.)

 Reason 5: Too much, too fast

-The CEO sees the competition going digital and decides: "In six months, we will be completely transformed."
+The CEO sees competitors racing ahead digitally and decides: "In six months, we’ll be fully transformed."

 That’s not realistic.